Chronic obstructive pulmonary disease (COPD)

 Hospital activity

-There may be a number of reasons for this reduction in admissions: patients may have been deterred from seeking help during the pandemic, lockdown measures may have reduced exposure to pollutants and other respiratory viruses, and patients admitted to hospital may not have had COPD recorded as their primary diagnosis (for example, where the primary diagnosis was COVID-19).3
+There may be a number of reasons for this reduction in 2020/21 and subsequent increase in admissions: patients may have been deterred from seeking help during the pandemic, lockdown measures may have reduced exposure to pollutants and other respiratory viruses, and patients admitted to hospital may not have had COPD recorded as their primary diagnosis (for example, where the primary diagnosis was COVID-19).3

 Mortality from COPD

-Between 2017 and 2019 there were 405 deaths in Blackpool where COPD was the primary cause, an average of 135 deaths each year.
+Between 2021 and 2023 there were 382 deaths in Blackpool where COPD (including bronchitis, emphysema and other COPD) was a cause, an average of 127 deaths each year.
 The directly standardised mortality rate (per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different gender and age make ups.
-Figure 2 shows that the rate of mortality caused by COPD, is significantly higher in Blackpool (92.4 per 100,000) than the national average of 50.4 per 100,000.
-Please note, the three charts below cannot be updated to incorporate more recent data at present.
-This is due to the revised official population estimates (based on the Census 2021) not being available to recreate the mortality trends.
-Once these are published, the charts will be updated.
+Figure 2 shows that the rate of mortality caused by COPD, is significantly higher in Blackpool (83.4 per 100,000) than the national average of 43.9 per 100,000.
+Blackpool has the third highest rate in England.

-Figure 3 shows the annual trend in mortality from COPD, comparing Blackpool to England.4 While there is fluctuation in the Blackpool rate due to the relatively small numbers of deaths where COPD is recorded as a primary cause, the mortality rate in Blackpool has been significantly higher than the England rate over the period reported.
-There was an overall increasing trend in Blackpool's COPD mortality rate between 2007 and 2018, whilst the national trend was stable.
-In COVID-19 affected 2020 the national mortality rate fell, possibly in part due to reduced transmission of viruses and exposure to pollutants over this period.
-However, this is not evident at the local level, where relatively low numbers can lead to higher year-on-year variability in the data.
+Figure 3 shows the annual trend in mortality from COPD, comparing Blackpool to England and the North West (2001-03 to 2021-23).
+While there is fluctuation in the Blackpool rate due to the relatively small numbers of deaths where COPD is recorded as a primary cause, the mortality rate in Blackpool has been significantly higher than the England rate over the majority of the period reported.
+There was an overall increasing trend in Blackpool's COPD mortality rate between 2007-09 and 2016-18, whilst the national trend was stable.
+In COVID-19-affected 2019-21 the national, regional and local mortality rates fell, possibly in part due to reduced transmission of viruses and exposure to pollutants over this period.

 Figure 4 shows the difference in mortality rates from COPD for males and females.
-It can be seen that while Blackpool does have significantly higher mortality rates than the England average, the rates are 20% to 40% higher in males than females at the local and national level.
+Blackpool does have significantly higher mortality rates than the England averages, and the rates are higher in males than females at the local,regional and national level.

 National and local strategies (current best practices)